 Choke by Chuck Palahniuk

 The second feature film adaptation of cult author-messiah Chuck Palahniuk’s work was a major disappointment to most critics compared to the 1999 smash hit, Fight Club.
 Thankfully for Palahniuk fans, the critics are often dead wrong, as in the case of this 2008 film adaptation of the novel Choke by actor-turned-director, Clark Gregg.
 Hitting screens almost a decade after the runaway success of Fight Club proved to be a fatal blow that this Palahniuk follow-up couldn’t survive.
 It’s a different film entirely by a first-time director.
 Choke stars the great Sam Rockwell, who is the ultimate Palahniuk anti-hero, working as a re-enactor of colonial America and dealing with his sex-addiction by day, running a scam to pay for his mother’s Alzheimer’s hospitalization bills by deliberately choking at upscale restaurants by night.
-This cinematic take on the twisted novel is decently faithful to its source and well-executed by all creative forces involved, including a performance to remember by the legendary Anjelica Houston as our anti-hero’s mother.
-This film is full of dark laughs and delicious irony–it’s time to give Choke it’s just desserts.

 The Tenants by Bernard Malamud